 When the mercury rises in Hong Kong, you really need to hit the water to cool off.
-There are 43 public swimming pools across the city, many with facilities such as kiddie pools and water slides to make a visit a fun family day out.
+There are 44 public swimming pools across the city, many with facilities such as kiddie pools and water slides to make a visit a fun family day out.
 And even better, it’s cheap as chips, too.
-Adult admission is HK$17 during the week and HK$19 at weekends, concession rates are HK$8 during the week and HK$9 at the weekend and children under three are free!
-Here are some of our fave public swimming pools:
+Adult admission is HK$17 during the week and HK$19 at weekends (and public holidays), concession rates are HK$8 during the week and HK$9 at the weekend (and public holidays) and children under three are free!
+Here are some of our fave public swimming pools.

 Hong Kong Island Public Swimming Pools